ner0-m/elsa/README.md

 You can provide *-DCMAKE_INSTALL_PREFIX=folder* during the cmake step to select an installation destination other than the default (/usr/local on Unix).

-You can run the elsa unit tests by running *ctest*.
+You can run the elsa unit tests by running (in the build folder):
+   * ctest

 # Building against the elsa library